canonical/kafka-operator/docs/how-to/h-deploy.md

 1. Set up a Juju Controller
 2. Set up a Juju Model
-3. Deploy Charmed Apache Kafka and Charmed ZooKeeper
+3. Deploy Charmed Apache Kafka and Charmed Apache ZooKeeper
 4. (Optionally) Create an external admin user

 In the next subsections, we will cover these steps separately by referring to